Policy & Research/Policy Brief/News/Immigration/Texas

 Notes

-1. Figures are based on U.S. Census data for 1950 to 2000 and American Community Survey (ACS) data for 2010 and 2019.
-Unless otherwise specified, statistics represent analysis from the 2019 ACS.
+1. Figures are based on U.S. Census data for 1950 to 2000 and American Community Survey (ACS) data for 2010 and 2023.
+Unless otherwise specified, statistics represent analysis from the 2023 ACS, with projections and adjustments to provide figures as of September 30, 2024.
+See FWD's methodology on how immigrant status is assigned to the 2023 ACS and projections made through the end of 2024.
 Data were obtained from IPUMS USA.
 Immigrants were born outside of the U.S. and its territories and do not include U.S. citizens born abroad.

 Zaira Garcia